ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-05-24-quick-guide-js-event-loop.md

 Which surprised me because based on the specs immediate should come later.
 But it’s currently non-standard and only implemented in Internet Explorer.
 Apart from that, the promises are resolved immediately and handled before the timeout or interval.
-Timeout is usually handled last (except for `requestIdleCallback` which really waits until nothing else is running), so as you understand the timeout milliseconds is just a minimum wait time and might vary strongly.
+Timeout is usually handled last (except for `requestIdleCallback` which really waits until nothing else is running), so as you understand the timeout milliseconds is just a minimum wait time and is not always accurate.

 ## Best Practice

-- Try to avoid long running (blocking) methods by reducing the time complexity (for example avoiding unnecessary loops).
+- Try to avoid long-running (blocking) methods by reducing the time complexity (for example avoiding unnecessary loops).
-- If the long running method can not be avoided, delegate it to a [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+- If the long-running method can not be avoided, delegate it to a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
 Those will be executed in background threads and thus not block the main execution.
 - Avoid infinite loops.
-This might sound like a no-brainer but it’s still worth mentioning, and I think that now you understand why infinite loops are crashing the webapp.
+This might sound like a no-brainer but it’s still worth mentioning, and I think that now you understand why infinite loops are crashing the web-app.

 ## Further reading

-I hope that this breaf overview could give you a solid understanding of the JS Event Loop.
+I hope that this brief overview could give you a solid understanding of the JS Event Loop.
 If you’re feeling like you want to dig deeper, here are some articles I recommend on the topic:

-- I can really recommend checking out the full [talk by Philip Roberts on youtube](https://www.youtube.com/watch?v=8aGhZQkoFbQ).
-I was at the JS Conf in person and was quite impressed on how well he explained the topic.
+- I can really recommend checking out the full [talk by Philip Roberts on YouTube](https://www.youtube.com/watch?v=8aGhZQkoFbQ).
+I was at the JS-Conf in person and was quite impressed on how well he explained the topic.
 - You’ll find an on the point explanation of the [Concurrency Model and the Event Loop on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop) as well.
 - [Flavio Copes](https://flaviocopes.com/javascript-event-loop/#blocking-the-event-loop) digs a bit deeper in the subject then I did.
 - For the NodeJS event loop, while it is similar at the core, it will still be treated a bit differently.
 I can recommend [Deepals 6 article series](https://jsblog.insiderattack.net/event-loop-and-the-big-picture-nodejs-event-loop-part-1-1cb67a182810) which is very detailed.